ostis-ai/sc-machine/docs/docker.md

 ## docker_entrypoint.sh

-Our Docker entrypoint script has two commands: `build` and `serve`.
-The former is used to build or update knowledge base, and the latter is used to launch `sc-server`.
-You can use it in your own projects that use sc-server as the entrypoint.
+Our Docker entrypoint script has two commands: `build` and `run`.
+The former is used to build or update knowledge base, and the latter is used to launch `sc-machine`.
+You can use it in your own projects that use sc-machine as the entrypoint.
 Don't forget to configure custom binary and knowledge base paths.
 Consult with the `docker-entrypoint.sh --help` for the full list of available flags.

 ## Rebuild image